 Ski resort employees, particularly those with operation duties, have liability protection written into law but they also include limitations.
 Ski areas do have legal requirements related to chairlift operation, grooming machines, snowmobiles, and the installation of manmade features and boundary ropes.
 Failure to abide by the legal requirements, for both resorts and skiers, constitutes as negligence and the situation can end up in the courtroom.

-Avalanche Safety: http://www.avalanche.org/
+- Avalanche Safety: http://www.avalanche.org/

-Terrain Park Safety: http://www.terrainparksafety.org/
+- Terrain Park Safety: http://www.terrainparksafety.org/

-Steamboat Resort is committed to promote safety on the mountain in which skiers and riders must comply with the Colorado Ski Safety Act, Your Responsibility Code, and the Colorado law.
+Steamboat Resort is committed to promoting safety on the mountain in which skiers and riders must comply with the Colorado Ski Safety Act, Your Responsibility Code, and the Colorado law.
 They also take pride in their SlopeWise policy, prohibiting reckless skiing, offensive behavior and any violations, to ensure safe conditions.
 If any rules or laws are violated, uniformed personnel are reserved the right to terminate privileges on a first offense.

-In Case of Injury
+In Case of Ski Injury

-If you are with an injured participant, do not remove their skis or snowboard, otherwise they risk of sliding down the mountain.
+If you are with an injured participant, do not remove their skis or snowboard, otherwise, they risk sliding down the mountain.
 Instead, place your own equipment in a cross form, uphill from the patient.
-Most importantly, do not move them unless necessary and contact Ski Patrol with information of the exact location, number of the phone from which you are calling, and the description of the injury.
+Most importantly, do not move them unless necessary and contact Ski Patrol with information of the exact location, the number of the phone from which you are calling, and the description of the injury.

 Members of the Ski Patrol are easy to spot in red uniforms with white crosses on them.
 Their main responsibilities are to provide pre-hospital care for injured guests, safe skiing education and guest services.
 If you need help, do not hesitate to call Patrol or stop a patroller to ask questions, directions, or for other information.

-Steamboat Ski Patrol Locations:
+Steamboat Ski Patrol Locations

-Patrol Headquarters (PHQ) is at the top of the Sunshine and Sundown lifts; feel free to stop in to warm up or ask questions.
+- Patrol Headquarters (PHQ) is at the top of the Sunshine and Sundown lifts; feel free to stop in to warm up or ask questions.

-Mountain Dispatch is in the Thunderhead Building at the top of the gondola to the right as you walk down to the snow.
+- Mountain Dispatch is in the Thunderhead Building at the top of the gondola to the right as you walk down to the snow.

-Yampa Valley Medical Center provides emergency care 24 hours a day.
+- Yampa Valley Medical Center provides emergency care 24 hours a day.
 Call 970-879-1322

 - Ski Patrol: 970-871-5911

 - Steamboat Security: 970-846-1055